-Students who receive scholarships from private organizations outside the university (not including Maryland state scholarships) should contact the Office of the Bursar to arrange for payment of scholarship funds.
-The Office of the Bursar will disburse scholarship proceeds in accordance with procedures and policies set by the private scholarship donors and Towson University.
-Students may defer partial payment of university charges before receipt of scholarship proceeds by forwarding a copy of the scholarship award letter to the Office of the Bursar.
+Students who receive scholarships from private organizations outside the university (not including Maryland state scholarships) should contact the Bursar's Office to arrange for payment of scholarship funds.
+The Bursar's Office will disburse scholarship proceeds in accordance with procedures and policies set by the private scholarship donors and Towson University.
+Students may defer partial payment of university charges before receipt of scholarship proceeds by forwarding a copy of the scholarship award letter to the Bursar's Office.
 Any outstanding balance created when a student or donor fails to provide the university with adequate, timely information will become a financial obligation of the student.

 For some financial aid programs, such as Pell Grants, Federal Direct Loans, and many state aid programs, the minimum enrollment level calculations for students' spring disbursement can be adjusted based on students' Minimester units.

 Example: Pell Grant disbursements are based on students’ enrollment levels.
 A student with 3 minimester units and 6 spring units, would receive a spring Pell Grant disbursement based on 9 units (3/4 time).
 Many other aid programs cannot be adjusted based on Minimester units.
-For more information, see www.towson.edu/aidguide.
+For more information, see TU's Award Guide.

-To request aid for the summer sessions, students must submit the TU Summer Aid Application, which is available online at www.towson.edu/admissions/financialaid/apply/summer.html.
+To request aid for summer sessions, students must submit a Summer Aid Application.
+See applying for summer aid.

-Summer aid is usually limited to loans and Federal Pell Grants and is only available if students did not already borrow or receive the maximum annual award amounts during the previous academic year.
+Summer aid is usually limited to Federal Pell Grants and federal loans.
+Federal loans are only available if students did not already borrow or receive the maximum annual award amounts during the previous academic year.